How to Start a Business in Tampa, Florida

 Tampa doesn’t issue a general City of Tampa business license.
 However, if you plan on selling fireworks within Tampa city limits, you will need to get a City Occupational License from the Fire Marshal.

-- Virtual phone service & a number with a local Florida area code
+Virtual phone service with local area code + unlimited talk and text

 Domain service is FREE for a full year (up to $25 value) with affordable renewal options ($25 a year on average).
 All other services are FREE for 90 days, and then $9/month after that.
 If you keep all of the services after the trial, you get a 20% discount.